 The farm-to-table craze has come to Costa Rica, and it’s the perfect country for it.
 This is a nation with a long legacy of cattle raising, and we all know about its abundance of fresh exotic fruits and vegetables.
 Furca takes this to heart, serving only locally sourced, sustainable ingredients with a particular focus on house-aged steaks from local livestock.

 There’s also plenty of fresh seafood on offer, including grilled octopus, shrimp salad, fresh salmon, and the list goes on.
-The ambiance hits all the right notes too.
-The lighting is warm and the décor minimal, and you’ll enjoy your meal in ruby red vinyl chairs sitting on sleek and shiny hardwood floors.
-Both the food and service are impeccable, which makes it yet another addition on the list great for a night out to kick off that romantic beach getaway, or even as a last meal with that special someone before returning home.
+The ambiance hits all the right notes, too.
+The lighting is warm and the décor minimal, and you’ll enjoy your meal in ruby-red vinyl chairs sitting on sleek and shiny hardwood floors.
+Both the food and service are impeccable, which makes it yet another great option for a night out to kick off that romantic beach getaway, or even as a last meal with that special someone before returning home.

 Calle 76, San José

 With a name like Le Chandelier, you can bet that you’re in for some haute cuisine.
-Located in the east of the city, this restaurant is an institution that has been popular with locals since its opening in 1985.
-It does refined and familiar French classics, presented unironically using only the freshest ingredients.
+Located in the east of the city, this restaurant is an institution, popular with locals since its opening in 1985.
+It does refine and familiar French classics, presented unironically using only the freshest ingredients.

 ICE San Pedro, San José